siemens-nl-fa/SIMATIC-AX-Tutorial/doc/2-coding.md

 ```
 CONFIGURATION MyConfiguration                       //start of the configuration section
-    TASK Main(Interval := T#1000ms, Priority := 1); //defines a plc task with name Main at a interval of 1000ms with priority 1
+    TASK Main(Priority := 1); //defines a plc task with name Main at a interval of 1000ms with priority 1
-    PROGRAM P1 WITH Main: MyProgram;                //defines that program p1 will run with task Main and will exist of code within MyProgram
+    PROGRAM P1 WITH Main: MainProgram;                //defines that program p1 will run with task Main and will exist of code within MyProgram

     VAR_GLOBAL                                      //Defines the start of the global var section